JasonMortonNZ/laravel-grunt/README.md

 - ** NOW include support for bower! **

 ### Installation
+Before using this package please make sure you have bower & node installed globally.
+This can be done by running the following command:

+`npm install -g bower && npm install -g grunt-cli`

 To install the 'Laravel 4 + Grunt Asset Workflow Package' simply add the following to your composer.json `"require-dev"` array:

 `"jason-morton-nz/laravel-grunt": "dev-master"`